cthdarren/50046-iot-project/readme.md

 ## Project Description

-Our goal is to create a analytics system for restrooms in places with high traffic (e.g. Shopping malls and institutions).
+Our goal is to create an analytics system for restrooms in places with high traffic (e.g. Shopping malls and institutions).

 The main features of our project:

-- Display of restroom unit occupancy to surrounding people, increasing convinience and improving the experience of urgent restroom users.
+- Display of restroom unit occupancy to surrounding people, increasing convenience and improving the experience of urgent restroom users.
-- Analysis of restroom usage to encourage efficient cleaning and maintainence deployments.
+- Analysis of restroom usage to encourage efficient cleaning and maintenance deployments.

-To execute this we have came up with the following solution.
+To execute this we have come up with the following solution.

 ## System Diagram